fastlyos/nginx_streaming_server/README.md

 To simulate the client traffic, we use
 -docker
--docker-compose (version 1.18.0 or above)
--vlc (version 2.2.7 or higher) ( Need some modification in order to run as root)
+-docker-compose (version 1.20.0 or above, support variable substitution) -vlc (version 2.2.7 or higher) ( Need some modification in order to run as root)

 build image with vlc installed.